Why Grouchy, Rude 'Catwad' Is Catnip To Kids

 And then there's Catwad.

-What does my five-year-old sleep with?
+What does my 5-year-old sleep with?
 A stuffed unicorn and Catwad.
-My seven-year-old?
+My 7-year-old?
 A stuffed panda and Catwad.
-My nine-year-old?
+My 9-year-old?
 His old teddy and Catwad.

 Catwad is a new character from cartoonist Jim Benton, whom adults may know from The New Yorker, and kids may know from the Dear Dumb Diary series.
 Catwad is grouchy.
 Catwad is mean (think Grumpy Cat and you've got it).
-Catwad's grouchy meanness is consistently foiled by his naïve, sunny, and dim-witted friend Blurmp.
-These collections of short comic stories are a bit rude, a lot ridiculous, and a little profane.
+Catwad's grouchy meanness is consistently foiled by his naive, sunny and dim-witted friend Blurmp.
+These collections of short comic stories are a bit rude, a lot ridiculous and a little profane.

-I didn't get my kids' fascination.
+I didn't understand my kids' fascination.

 I'll get this out of the way right now: I am not a funny person.
 I know two jokes, and they are both grammar-related, so that tells you all you need to know about my sense of humor.
 Being silly with my kids or even allowing them to be silly themselves goes against my nature and is a real challenge for me.
 That's true for everyday life, and it's true for reading as well.
 Should my kids be barraging me with Nerf arrows, or should they be changing the oil in the pickup?
 Should they be yukking it up with Dog Man or should they be getting frustrated with the sourpuss Mary Lennox in The Secret Garden?
 I know my instinctual answer.

 So I take a deep breath and try to let go a little.
-After all, I must have SOME sense of humor if I love The Golden Girls so much; can't I love Catwad too?
+After all, I must have SOME sense of humor if I love The Golden Girls so much; can't I love Catwad, too?

 Two friends are ordering a pizza over the phone: